trival/sequencer/client/README.md

-# trival sequencer
+# trival sequencer client

-a little scetchbook for melodies and harmonies with a mobile friendly interface.
+Web frontend for the little scetchbook for melodies and harmonies with a mobile friendly interface.
+Implemented with Solid.js and Tone.js.

 ## Developmet